Juvenile Crimes Defense Lawyer in Florida

 - Sexual offenses

 The main difference between the two systems is the sentencing options available to the court.
 The juvenile justice system emphasizes rehabilitation.
-It offers alternative sentencing options such as counseling or education programs and sends defendants to a juvenile detention center rather than a jail or prison.
+It offers alternative sentencing options such as counseling or educational programs and sends defendants to a juvenile detention center rather than a jail or prison.

 Juvenile Attorney needed Because Juveniles Can Be Tried as Adults in Florida

 When a juvenile defendant commits a crime, they are usually then tried as a juvenile.
 In certain circumstances, however, their case can be transferred to the adult system.

 The specific criteria for this vary between states.
 Relevant factors may include: